 OpenET is not intended to be a new irrigation scheduling tool.
 Our goal is to provide transparent, consistent, and easily accessible ET data only.
 OpenET does not take the next steps of integrating that data with soil moisture, nutrient content, and other information for making decisions or recommendations about when to turn an irrigation system on or off.
-However, OpenET will make the ET estimates used by such tools much more cost-effective to retrieve, and in many cases more accurate.
+However, OpenET will make the ET data used by such tools much more cost-effective to retrieve, and in many cases more accurate.

 OpenET is not intended to replace meters where they are desired or preferred.
 However, there are two reasons that OpenET may be a complementary and/or alternative source of information:

 - Meters are expensive, both to purchase and to maintain, and do not necessarily lead to more accurate estimates of water use.
 OpenET can provide a cost-effective alternative to meters for tracking changes in water use over time at a geographic scale that is not possible with solely on-the-ground approaches to measurement.
 In addition, OpenET can provide historic data as far back as 1984, which can be valuable in locations where meters have only been installed recently.

 - Meters measure the volume of water pumped or diverted, but they do not measure the amount of applied water that is actually transferred to the atmosphere and consumed from the water supply.
 Some water that is pumped or diverted may re-enter the local water supply as runoff or groundwater recharge.
 Water managers and growers will often need both sources of data – applied water as measured by meters and estimates of ET – to best understand their water budgets over time.